thara/rust_aliasmethod/README.md

 Implementation of [Walker's Alias method](https://en.wikipedia.org/wiki/Alias_method) by Rust.

-The algorithm is is principally useful when you need to random sampling with replacement by `O(1)`.
+The algorithm is principally useful when you need to random sampling with replacement by `O(1)`.

 ## Example